DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ### QTS

-You need QTS to teach in most primary, secondary and special schools in England.
+You need QTS to teach in maintained primary, secondary and special schools in England (these are schools which are funded by local authorities).

 Even in schools where you do not need QTS (for example, academies), most teachers still have it.